lost273/LinkHolder/README.md

 Create the file `AuthProperties.cs` in the folder `Models` Create the file `AccountController.cs` in the folder `Controller` Write `Token` controller for JWT Authentication
+Add JWT-functional in in the file `Startup.cs` (Authentication, Authorization)